zakdances/MioLogger/README.md

 MioLogger (project discontinued)
 =========

-Personalized logger settings just for you.
+Personalized logger settings just for you and your projects.
 Color your log with custom colors to increase readability.